JJ/hoborg/text/text.md

 I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
-I needed a hire, a fix for somebody who needed a quick mind and a strong pair of arms, and I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
+I needed a hire, to do a fix for somebody who needed a quick mind and a strong pair of arms, and I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
 Big Winter?
 Winter's younger brother?
 Can't